iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/kata-containers/kata-containers">Kata Containers</a> - "An open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs."

+### libkrun

+<a href="https://github.com/containers/libkrun">libkrun</a> - "A dynamic library providing Virtualization-based process isolation capabilities."
+Can be used for adding VM-isolation capabilities to an OCI runtime like runc, crun, etc.

+### footloose

+<a href="https://github.com/weaveworks/footloose">footloose</a> - "Container Machines - Containers that look like Virtual Machines." hose containers run systemd as PID 1 and a ssh daemon that can be used to login into the container.
+Such "machines" behave very much like a VM, it's even possible to run dockerd in them.

 ### bubblewrap

 <a href="https://github.com/containers/bubblewrap">bubblewrap</a> - "Unprivileged sandboxing tool."